 Teams consist of two people and compete to see who completes the challenging course the fastest.
 Obstacles include a trench crawl, a hurdle jump, wind sprints, burpees, a snowball toss, a sled race, a farmer’s walk, a three-legged race, and concluding in the running of a Snow-K.

-The Shore Foundation assists the 15% of Americans that don't have access to the internet.
+The Shore Foundation assists the 27.6 million Americans that don't have access to a home internet system.
 Access to information has become a critical component of human function in today’s society.
 This is why The Shore Foundation is motivated to make computers universally accessible to everyone regardless of their circumstances.
 As it progresses, it aspires to continuously deliver reliable machines with pre-installed software packages to equip recipients with the tools they need to achieve success in this rapidly advancing Information Age.

 The Shore Foundation was founded by brothers of Phi Kappa Psi.
 Active members volunteer for the foundation regularly throughout the year.

 Phi Kappa Psi New York Theta has worked with many other organizations.
 Including; The Boys and Girls Club of Rochester, Volunteers of America, St. Mark's and St. John's church, Aquinas Institute, The Salvation Army, Monroe Community Hospital, and many more!